fsachin/Crop-Recommendation/README.md

 7. **License and Contact**: Transparent licensing and contact information help users know how they can use the project and who to reach out to.

 ---

-This documentation structure is designed to provide clarity, engagement, and ease of use for anyone interacting with your GitHub project.
-Feel free to adapt it as needed!